rishav-RG/CLUTFOLD-Clutter-Manager-/README.md

 ## 🔧 How to Use

-1. Place `clutterManager.js` and `FileToFolder.js` in the folder you want to organize.
+1. Place `clutterManager.js` and `FileToFolder.js` in the folder you want to organize. or you can just clone it and then place all your files in that directory .

 2. **(Required)** Initialize a Node.js project (creates `package.json`):